Brown Sugar Glazed Carrots

-Tender sauteed baby carrots cooked in a reduced sauce of brown sugar, honey, and pumpkin pie spice.
-A side dish with a dose of comfort food wholesomeness!
+Tender glazed baby carrots sauteed in a reduced sauce flavored with light brown sugar, honey, and pumpkin pie spice.
+It’s fall comfort food wholesomeness!

 This post contains affiliate links.
 Read the disclosure policy.